JiawangDan/GSNN/README.md

   $ python train.py config_a
   $ python trian.py config_b
   ```
-After training your model, the checkpoints will save in 'lightning_logs/logs.csv/default' directory.
+After training model, the checkpoints will be saved in 'lightning_logs/logs.csv/default' directory.

 ## Validation
 Here is a script to verify the effect of the model.